How to Speed Up Stomach Emptying Naturally (8 Proven Tips)

 2. Choose Low-Fat, Low-Fiber Foods

-• Opt for cooked veggies instead of raw.
+• Choose cooked vegetables instead of raw salads

-• Choose low-fat proteins like chicken breast or white fish.
+• Opt for lean proteins like chicken breast, turkey, or white fish

-• Switch to white rice or sourdough bread instead of whole grains.
+• Replace whole grains with white rice or sourdough bread

 3. Increase Gentle Physical Activity After Eating